DauQuangThanh/our-personas/README.md

 - **Test data requirements** - Defines user accounts, fixtures, and mock services needed for testing
 - **Test environment requirements** - Specifies infrastructure, browser matrix, and CI/CD integration (from architecture.md)

-The generated test-plan.md ensures comprehensive E2E testing coverage aligned with your architecture and standards.
+The generated design-test.md ensures comprehensive E2E testing coverage aligned with your architecture and standards.

 ### **STEP 10:** Generate task breakdown with /personas.taskify

-With the test plan in place, you can now break down the implementation plan into specific, actionable tasks that can be executed in the correct order.
+With the test spec in place, you can now break down the implementation plan into specific, actionable tasks that can be executed in the correct order.
 Use the `/personas.taskify` command to automatically generate a detailed task breakdown from your implementation plan:

 ```text
 /personas.taskify